 I drug it to the fence in order to take a picture.
-I wanted to seal it to prevent any more “chipping” so I did it right there on the fence!
+To make it easy on myself I sealed it while it was hanging on the fence.
+This was the best way to prevent any more “chipping”.

 I applied Minwax Wipe-on Poly with a rag.
 In this close-up you can see the wonderful distressing!
 I love how it turned out.

 This Grateful Thankful Blessed headboard project just might go in my kitchen and replace my Bless The Food Before Us sign.
 I may or may not put something on the shelf.

 It sums up how I feel these days, Grateful.
 Thankful.
 Blessed.